philc/book-notes/business/7 powers - hamilton helmer.md

   * Distribution network density
   * Learning economies: if learning leads to a product benefit, and it's positively correlated with production levels, then a scale advantage accrues to the leader.
-    * (Google Search has this.)
+    * (Google Search R&D arguably has this.)
-  * Purchasing economies: when a large buyer can command lower prices, e.g. Wal-Mart.
+  * Purchasing economies: when a large buyer can command lower prices, e.g. Walmart, Costco.

 ## Network Economies (chap 2)

 * Examples: MS Windows, Facebook, LinkedIn
 * "Network Economies occur when the value of a product to a customer is increased by the use of the product by others."
-* Benefit: product is more valuable with each incremental user
+* Benefit: product is more valuable with each incremental user.
 * Cost: value deficit of a follower can be prohibitive.
 * Common characteristics of Network Economies:
   * Winner takes all